act-rules/act-rules.github.io/_rules/aria-state-or-property-valid-value-6a7281.md

 `aria-checked` state with empty value

 **Note**: The HTML validator flags an `aria-checked` attribute with an empty value as an issue.
-However WAI-ARIA 1.2 indicates `aria-checked` has a default value of `undefined`.
+However, since WAI-ARIA 1.1, `aria-checked` has a default value of `undefined`.

 ```html
 <div role="checkbox" aria-checked>Accept terms and conditions</div>